AISPUBLISHING/python_mlbc/README.md

-# Python Data Science and Machine Learning for Beginners Notebooks
+# Python Machine learning for Beginners Course
-This project aims at teaching you the fundamentals of Data Science and Machine Learning in python.
+This project aims at teaching you the Python Machine Learning.
 It contains the example code and case studies.
-It is constitute the practical part of our AI Sciences Course: Python Data Science and Machine Learning for Beginners
+It is constitute the practical part of our AI Sciences Course: Python Machine Learning for Beginners

 <img src="Course_Python Data Science and Machine learning for Beginners.png" width="600">